alexmacarthur/jam-comments-site/docs/getting-started.md

 title: Getting Started
 ---

-To get JamComments up & running on your Jamstack site, do the following:
+Before installing JamComments on your site, you'll need to do the following:

 ### 1. Create an Account